kubedb/cli/docs/guides/elasticsearch/monitoring/using-builtin-prometheus.md

 http://192.168.99.100:30901
 ```

+If you are not using minikube, browse prometheus dashboard using following address `http://{Node's ExternalIP}:{NodePort of prometheus-service}`.

-Now, if you go to the Prometheus Dashboard, you will see this database endpoint in target list.
+Now, if you go the Prometheus Dashboard, you should see that this database endpoint as one of the targets.

 <p align="center">
   <kbd>